tslocke/hobo/doc/manual/dryml-guide.markdown

 When you see a tag like `<view:title/>`, you don't get any prizes for guessing what will be displayed.
 In terms of what actually happens, you can read this as "change the context to be the `title` attribute of the current context, then call the `<view`> tag".
 You might like to think of that change to the context as `this = this.title` (although in fact `this` is not assignable).
 But really you just think of it as "view the title".
 Of what?
 Of whatever is in context, in this case the blog post.

 Be careful with the two different uses of colon in DRYML.
-A trailing colon as in `<foo:>` indicates a parameter tag, whereas a colon joining two names as in `<view:title/>` indicates a change of context.
+A trailing colon as in `<foo:>` indicates a parameter tag, whereas a colon joining two names as in `<view:title/>` indicates the `<view>` call with the change of context.

 When the tag ends, the context is set back to what it was.
 In the case of `<view/>` which is a self-closing tag familiar from XML, that happens immediately.
 The `<l:author>` tag is more interesting.
 We set the context to be the author, so that the link goes to the right place.
 Inside the `<l:author>` that context remains in place so we just need `<view:name/>` in order to display the author's name.